 Haroon Sarab Diyal

 Haroon Sarab Diyal is a Hindu religious scholar, faith environmentalist, and a minority and human rights activist.
 He is a member of various peace and interfaith forums including Pakistan Hindu Temple Management Committee, National Commission of Human Rights, National Interfaith Forum on Freedom of Religion and Belief Network, and Ambedkar Society for South Asia.
 He is also a recipient of several performance awards for his services to peace, justice and social harmony by the Ministry of Law, Justice and Human Rights, Interfaith Council for Peace, World Council of Religions, among others.

-His Excellency Ambassador Chad Blackman is the Ambassador and Permanent Representative of Barbados to the United Nations.
+Chad Blackman is an Advisor to the Head of International Labor Organization, Former Ambassador and Permanent Representative of Barbados to the United Nations.
 Ambassador Blackman has worked for over fifteen years as an international trade law specialist and development consultant.
-Currently, he is the Chair for the Trade and Environment Committee in the World Trade Organization (WTO).
-In addition, he chairs the Small Island Developing States (SIDS) Group in the United Nations Conference on Trade and Development (UNCTAD).
-He is also the Americas Coordinator for the Government Group in the International Labour Organization (ILO), and a member of the United Nations International Gender Champions (IGC) network.
+He was recently elected the Director-General of the International Labour Organization (ILO).
+He is also the Chair for the Trade and Environment Committee in the World Trade Organization (WTO).
+In addition, he chairs the Small Island Developing States (SIDS) Group in the United Nations Conference on Trade and Development (UNCTAD) and is a member of the United Nations International Gender Champions (IGC) network.